 - Racial discrimination against Ainu remains problematic.
-To combat hate speech against those of Ainu descent the Japanese government has passed laws related to hate speech and have begun the groundwork for public discrimination awareness programs (Hansen, Jepsen and Jaquelin 2017, 305-306).
-These laws contain loopholes and the Ainu are far from equality in Japan.
+To combat hate speech against those of Ainu descent, the Japanese government has passed laws related to hate speech and has begun the groundwork for public discrimination awareness programs (Hansen, Jepsen and Jaquelin 2017, 305–306).
+These laws contain loopholes, and the Ainu are far from having equality in Japan.

 Ainu Museum.
 2018.
 Accessed March 31, 2018. http://www.ainu-museum.or.jp/en.